 HHC vs THC: A Differences & Comparison Guide to Help You Choose

-Even when you’re only vaguely familiar with cannabis products, you probably have heard of THC.
-While many people enjoy THC edibles, smokeables, and tinctures for their pleasant high, another option you might want to consider is HHC, which is a cannabinoid that’s legal in many states and delivers a relaxing high.
+While many people enjoy THC edibles, smokeables, and tinctures for their pleasant high, another option you might want to consider is HHC, which is legal in many states and delivers a relaxing high.
 As HHC becomes more popular due to its legality and relaxing psychoactive effects, you’ll want to know the difference between HHC and THC so you can make the right choice.

 What Is THC?

-Tetrahydrocannabinol (THC) is a cannabinoid naturally found in cannabis plants in high quantities.
+Tetrahydrocannabinol (THC) is naturally found in hemp plants in high quantities.
 Though delta-9 THC is the most commonly known type of THC, you can also find products made out of delta-8 THC or delta-10 THC.
-After you ingest a THC product, it will bind to the cannabinoid receptors in your brain and nervous system, producing a psychoactive effect.
+After you ingest a THC product, it will bind to the receptors in your brain and nervous system, producing a psychoactive effect.
 While different forms of THC vary in their potency, they all deliver a high.